 externalIDs configured with one or more externalID that will be configured with the same values of the M2M-Ext-ID of the UE as step 2.

-monitoringType configured with ROAMING_STATUS
+monitoringType configured with ROAMING_STATUS.

-plmnId if pLMNIIndication in the Monitoring Event Subscription was set to TRUE, this parameter is included and indicate the UE's serving PLMN
+plmnId if pLMNIIndication in the Monitoring Event Subscription was set to TRUE, this parameter is included and indicate the UE's serving PLMN.

-roamingStatus is configured with ROAMING or NOT_ROAMING
+roamingStatus is configured with ROAMING or NOT_ROAMING.

 Step 7: Response for Monitoring Notification from IN-CSE to SCEF